 Julian was also a Climate Hub Fellow with the USDA Southwest Climate Hub from 2016 to 2019.
 He spearheaded development of the AgRisk Viewer, a new platform to provide accessible and discoverable crop insurance loss data.
 Related data synthesis and research produced new knowledge on agricultural risk management using spatio-temporal patterns of crop insurance loss.
 Julian has broad expertise in hydroclimatology, climate change and impacts in agroecosystems, and eco-hydrologic modeling.

-Julian received his PhD in civil engineering from Washington State University (WSU) in 2018 and a B.S. in civil engineering from WSU in 2010.
-He was a Science Policy Fellow at the U.S. Global Change Research Program in 2014 and a Fulbright Research Scholar in 2011 (Germany).
+Julian earned both his B.S. and PhD in civil engineering from Washington State University.
+He was a Science Policy Fellow at the U.S. Global Change Research Program and a Fulbright Research Scholar in Germany.